How do dynamic electricity tariffs work?

 From standard tariffs to fully dynamic pricing, each option offers different levels of flexibility and potential savings.

-Tariff Type | Price Structure | Overall price fluctuations | Flexibility | Savings Potential | Example | |
+| Tariff type | Price structure | Overall price fluctuations | Flexibility | Savings potential | Example | |

-Standard Tariff | Fixed rate per kWh, all day | Few times a year | Low, no incentive to shift use | Limited | Washing clothes costs the same at 3 pm, or 3 am | |
+| Standard tariff | Fixed rate per kWh, all day | Few times a year | Low, no incentive to shift use | Limited | Washing clothes costs the same at 3pm or 3am | |

-Time-of-Use (ToU) | Set day/night/weekend rates | Few times a year | Moderate, must shift use to off-peak | Moderate - High | Run dishwasher at night to save | |
+| Time-of-Use (ToU) | Set day/night/weekend rates | Few times a year | Moderate, must shift use to off-peak | Moderate to high | Run dishwasher at night to save | |

-Dynamic Tariff | Price change half-hourly, based on wholesale rates | Daily | High, must adjust use based on price | Highest, with smart use | Delay EV charging until prices drop |
+| Dynamic tariff | Base unit rate plus a half-hourly dynamic rate based on day-ahead wholesale prices | Half-hourly/daily | High, must adjust use based on price | Potentially high, but less predictable | Delay EV charging until prices drop |

-Which suppliers will offer dynamic electricity tariffs?
+Which suppliers offer dynamic electricity tariffs?

 These suppliers include: